hjbhu6/yvertx/core_manual_yeti.md

 Messages are sent on the event bus to an *address*.

 Vert.x doesn't bother with any fancy addressing schemes.
 In vert.x an address is simply a string, any string is valid.
 However it is wise to use some kind of scheme, e.g. using periods to demarcate a namespace.

 Some examples of valid addresses are `europe.news.feed1`, `acme.games.pacman`, `sausages`, and `X`.

 ### Handlers

-A handler is a thing that receives messages from the bus.
+A handler is function that receives messages from the bus.
 You register a handler at an address.

 Many different handlers from the same or different verticles can be registered at the same address.
 A single handler can be registered by the verticle at many different addresses.

 ### Publish / subscribe messaging

 The event bus supports *publishing* messages.
 Messages are published to an address.
 Publishing means delivering the message to all handlers that are registered at that address.
 This is the familiar *publish/subscribe* messaging pattern.

 ### Point to point messaging

 The event bus supports *point to point* messaging.
 Messages are sent to an address.
 This means a message is delivered to *at most* one of the handlers registered at that address.
 If there is more than one handler regsitered at the address, one will be chosen using a non-strict round-robin algorithm.

 With point to point messaging, an optional reply handler can be specified when sending the message.
 When a message is received by a recipient, and has been *processed*, the recipient can optionally decide to reply to the message.
 If they do so that reply handler will be called.

 When the reply is received back at the sender, it too can be replied to.
 This can be repeated ad-infinitum, and allows a dialog to be set-up between two different verticles.
 This is a common messaging pattern called the *Request-Response* pattern.

 ### Transient

 *All messages in the event bus are transient, and in case of failure of all or parts of the event bus, there is a possibility messages will be lost.
 If your application cares about lost messages, you should code your handlers to be idempotent, and your senders to retry after recovery.*

-If you want to persist your messages you can use a persistent work queue module for that.
+If you want to persist your messages you can use a persistent work queue m odule for that.

 ### Types of messages

 Messages that you send on the event bus can be as simple as a string, a number or a boolean.
 You can also send vert.x buffers or JSON messages.

 It's highly recommended you use JSON messages to communicate between verticles.
 JSON is easy to create and parse in all the languages that vert.x supports.